Stuart Forster looks at the experience of exploring northeast England while riding the Seasider open-topped bus.

-We could hop-off and back on at will, so decided to browse the stalls at Tynemouth Market (held between 9.00am and 3.30pm on Saturdays and Sundays inside of Tynemouth Station).
+We could hop off and back on at will, so decided to browse the stalls at Tynemouth Market (held between 9.00 am and 3.30 pm on Saturdays and Sundays inside of Tynemouth Station).
 Military memorabilia, second-hand books and craft items count among the goods on sale at the market, which spans both sides of the Metro line.
-Some of the street food stall looked and smelt tempting but we’d already agreed that while in Tynemouth we’d pause for fish and chips at Longsands Fish Kitchen.
+Some of the street food stalls looked and smelt tempting but we’d already agreed that while in Tynemouth we’d pause for fish and chips at Longsands Fish Kitchen.

 There’s plenty in Tynemouth for a history-rich day out.
 The gun emplacement beyond the medieval ruins of Tynemouth Priory offers commanding views over the mouth of the Tyne.
 Tynemouth Volunteer Lifeboat Brigade’s restored watch house is packed with maritime artefacts and model ships that help tell the story of many of the rescues undertaken since 1864.